Working on an important Spanish email right now?

 Every learner has a truly personalized experience, even if they’re learning the same video.

 So, whenever you’re ready to press “fast forward” on your Spanish progress, click on over.
-Use the FluentU website on your computer or tablet, or, better yet, download the App from iTunes or the Google Play store and bring FluentU’s innovative language-learning experience to your iOS and Android device.
+Start using FluentU on the website with your computer or tablet or, better yet, download the App from iTunes or the Google Play store and bring FluentU’s innovative language-learning experience to your iOS and Android device.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn Spanish with real-world videos.